 Wedding cakes are traditionally served to wedding guests at a formal reception, or at an intimate wedding breakfast.
-A white wedding cake recipe typically calls for the finest in lightest-colored ingredients.
+An old fashioned white wedding cake recipe typically calls for the finest in lightest-colored ingredients.

 The white color of the cake symbolizes the purity of marriage, and the joint cutting of the cake by the bride and groom symbolizes their first joint task in married life.